- Contact & Support

 -

-Yes. if you feel confident choosing and reviewing investments on an ongoing basis, you can go down the 'Let me do it' investment route.
-Or you can choose the 'Help me do it' investing route where your money is invested in one of our select funds and experts do the rest, although we do recommend that you regularly review them to make sure they remain on track to meet your goals.
+Yes.
+If you feel confident choosing and reviewing investments on an ongoing basis, you can choose from our full fund range through our ‘Let me do it’ investing route.
+We do recommend that you regularly review your investments to make sure they remain on track to meet your goals.

-If you plan to go down the 'DIY' route, just make sure you have the time to really commit.
-You'll need to regularly review how your investments are doing, research options and, if necessary, move your money around.
 It may be a good idea to start by assessing your attitude to risk.
 Most funds have a rating to indicate how much risk they're taking; we use volatility. with this, the higher the volatility rating, the more likely an investment will fluctuate in price.
 Our attitude to risk tool can help you assess the level of risk you're comfortable taking.

 -